Are you planning to vist the Tree House Nusa Penida?

 Sun cream – this is another essential to carry with you and frequently reapply.
 Choose an eco-friendly and vegan one to do your part for the environment.

 Adventure sandals – sports sandals with straps are the best type of footwear for any Bali adventure.
 They dry quickly and are sturdy enough to keep you safe on your hikes.
 I use North Face sandals, I’ve had them for years and they never let me down.

 Atuh Beach is located just 30 minutes’ drive from Rumah Pohon Tree House.
 The place is genuinely breathtaking, and you can easily spend here the whole day.
 Also, the sea is much calmer so you can enjoy a nice swim.

 There is a parking fee of 5k IDR and an entrance fee to the beach collected by locals of 10k IDR.

 The hike down to the beach is relatively strenuous, but the stairs are in good shape, so you should be able to get down without issues.

 There are a few warungs on the beach and umbrellas and sunchairs to rent out for the day.
-I sat on the binbag for free in exchange for buying some food and drink later on.
+I sat on the bin bag for free in exchange for buying some food and drink later on.
 The sun loungers were 100k IDR for the day.
-I got some coconut water for 25k IDR and some fresh cut mango (20k IDR) and fries (20k IDR).
+I got some coconut water for 25k IDR, some fresh-cut mango (20k IDR) and fries (20k IDR).

 The beach is accessible from the same car park as for Atuh beach.
-Entrance fee is 10k IDR and parking fee 5k IDR (one ticket for both Atuh And Diamond beach).
+The entrance fee is 10k IDR and parking fee 5k IDR (one ticket for both Atuh And Diamond Beach).

 Most people arriving at the spot will only take a photo from the top and go to Atuh beach.
 Only a few will go all the way down to Diamond beach.
 It is because, the path down is very challenging, very narrow at times, and the stairs are not well maintained.